Continuity properties of measurable group cohomology: Completion of the comparison theorem

 and this can be locally contractible only if the compact part is a finite extension of a torus.
 Letting $A_0$ be the identity component of $A$, this implies that $A_0$ is a connected Abelian Lie group and that $A/A_0$ is discrete.

-It therefore suffices to prove that $\a$ and $\psi_1$ are isomorphisms for the three cases of discrete, toral and Euclidean $A$ separately, since then we can patch them together via the long exact sequence of cohomology using the Five Lemma.
+It therefore suffices to prove that $\a$ is an isomorphism for the three cases of discrete, toral and Euclidean $A$ separately, since then we can patch them together via the long exact sequence of cohomology using the Five Lemma.
 Moreover, since tori are quotients of Euclidean spaces by discrete subgroups (and their automorphisms all lift to the covering Euclidean spaces), it actually suffices to treat the first two cases.
-Euclidean $A$ are handled by Theorem A and discrete $A$ by Theorem E, so the proof is complete.
+Euclidean $A$ are handled by Theorem A and discrete $A$ by the argument above, so the proof is complete.

 In view of these positive results, it seems worth including an example of groups $G$ and $A$ for which $\rmH_\m^\ast$ and $\rmH^\ast_\rm{ss}$ do not agree.
-Let $G :=\bbT^\bbN$ and $A := (\bbZ/2\bbZ)^\bbN$ endowed with the trivial $G$-action.
-In this case the groups $\rmH^\ast_\rm{ss}(G,A)$ still enjoy some continuity under the inverse limit of the quotients $\bbT^\bbN\to\bbT^N$; this follows from Proposition 8.1 of Flach~\cite{Fla08} (one also needs his Corollary 7 to verify the hypotheses needed by that proposition, and that corollary is stated only for discrete modules, but the proof is the same for totally disconnected modules).
+Let $G :=\bbT^\infty$ and $A := (\bbZ/2\bbZ)^\infty$ endowed with the trivial $G$-action.
+In this case the groups $\rmH^\ast_\rm{ss}(G,A)$ still enjoy some continuity under the inverse limit of the quotients $\bbT^\infty \to\bbT^N$; this follows from Proposition 8.1 of Flach~\cite{Fla08} (one also needs his Corollary 7 to verify the hypotheses needed by that proposition, and that corollary is stated only for discrete modules, but the proof is the same for totally disconnected modules).

 However, $\rmH_\m^\ast$ is \emph{not} continuous in this instance.
 Since $\rmH_\m^2(G,A)$ classifies compact extensions of $A$ by $G$, we may consider the class corresponding to the extension